BigPolarBear1/factorization/README.md

 Like... it makes so much intuitive sense...
 I am internally cursing myself.
 This is literally what Ive been talking about in my paper for 3 years.
 Why just sieve one side when I can set it up like this....  ergh.
 What if... what if....  fuck it, time to get to work tomorrow.
 I can definitely check this in one day tomorrow.
 Easy.

+Update: Shit day today.
+I'll do some work tonight.
+I just want to go for a run first.
+Running is the only time I'm able to be free from everything.
+Similar to backpacking I guess, but I'm broke, otherwise I would be doing that right now.
+Anyway.. the proof of concept is now just sieving zx^2+N .... first finding smooths where z = 1.. then constructing new moduli with odd exponent factors of any smooths found and look at different quadratic coefficients.. but according to my number theory... we should be creating a modulus of zx^2 that generated the smooth and construct a new zx^2 from the smooth candidate and sieve zx^2-N. I'm not sure if it would perform better then just sieving zx^2+N ... but it would make sense if it does.
+I'll try it out.. if that doesn't work...
+I'll tinker some more with tthe PoC that is currently uploaded.
+What I really need there is some type of heuristic to decide which factors we need to find to have a chance at succeeding with the linear algebra step earlier.